Pia Glover-Rolle: Career

+Glover-Rolle is a certified Labour Advocate and Human Resources Specialist.
+She holds a degree in Hospitality Management with certifications in Labour Relations, Employment Law and Management.
+She is also a Justice of the Peace and a Labour & Immigration Consultant.

 Glover-Rolle was ratified as the PLP candidate for the Golden Gates constituency in March 2021.
 She unseated FNM incumbent Michael Foulkes.
 After the election, she was appointed Minister of State for the Public Service by new prime minister Philip "Brave" Davis.
 Glover-Rolle was officially sworn in to parliament on 6 October 2021.
-She apart of the largest number of females to serve in a Bahamian parliament.
+She is part of the largest number of females to serve in a Bahamian parliament.
+In a cabinet shuffle, Glover-Rolle was promoted to become the Minister of Labour and Public Service on 11 September 2023.
+On 4 October 2023, the Honourable Prime Minister Philip Davis, named Glover-Rolle Deputy Leader of Government Business in The Bahamas Parliament.
+She would be the first to officially hold that post.
+She is appointed to the House Rules & Business Committee, as well as the inaugural Parliamentary Human Rights Committee (HOA), the Parliamentary Services Commission and the Inter-Parliamentary Union (HOA) Committee.

 Personal life

-Glover-Rolle has been married for over 20 years and has three daughters.
+Glover-Rolle has been married since May 2000 and has three daughters.